 (in the Cicerone guide 6.5hrs without taking the cable car)

-From La Flégère, walk the stunning Grand Balcon Sud trail to the cable car at Brévent.
+On the second day of our Tour du Mont Blanc itinerary, you’ll walk from La Flégère, walk the stunning Grand Balcon Sud trail to the cable car at Brévent.
 Take the cable car up 2525m to cut out an hour of steep hiking and to save tired legs.

 From the top of Brévent marvel at possibly one of the best views of Mont Blanc on the whole TMB trail before continuing downhill for the remainder of the day down to Les Houches through the riot of red azaleas.